 These statistics are a double-edged sword.
 On one hand, there is the potential that you can break through a crowded marketplace and sway a consumer away from a competitor to your shop.
 Or, the opposite could happen.
 To be transparent, there are many situations where products are manufactured in a similar way and made of similar materials.
 However, they are branded differently and that is what guides the buyer to their final decision.
 Having your product branded in a uniform, high-end way can make or break your sale.
 As well, how a product is packaged and the condition it arrives in makes a difference too.
 Remember, as the seller, it is your responsibility to give your audience every reason to buy your product.

 A brand is created through the style of photos on your site, the color pallets used in your logo design and website, the wording in your description, and other elements throughout your online presence.
 It is then carried over into your packaging, customer service, and more.
 The best way to have a successful brand is by making sure it is integrated into all aspects of your business.
-Identify how you want to be known and your goals early on can help you achieve a successful brand image.
+Identifying how you want to be known and your goals early on can help you achieve a successful brand image.

 Before you really dive into your E-Commerce business you first need to go through the process of branding.
 This involves researching and developing the identity of your site before you start building it.
 But don’t worry if you accidentally skipped this stage, it is never too late to reassess your brand image and integrate it into your business plan.

 The public is drawn to online shopping because of its convenience and constant availability.
 If shopping on your site is not a convenient and easy experience, you will not make sales.
 No one wants to wait around for your site to load or to have an order go through, especially when someone else is doing it more efficiently.
 More likely than not, a consumer will look to Lazada, Shopify, or Amazon the moment they get frustrated with a smaller retailer.
 Do not send your consumers away!